-Frank is a nationally recognized executive compensation expert with over thirty-six years of experience in the field of compensation and strategy consulting.
+Frank is a nationally recognized executive compensation and corporate governance expert with over fortyyears of experience in the field of compensation and strategy consulting.
 Prior to joining Veritas in 2009, Frank founded and was the Chief Executive Officer of Compensation Design Group, Inc. (CDG), assisting both domestic and international companies in developing unique and specific compensation programs linked directly to business, financial and strategic objectives.
-Prior to Veritas and CDG, he was the National Director of the Deloitte & Touche Strategic Rewards Practice, and led the Western U.S./Asia-Pacific compensation consulting practice for KPMG Peat Marwick.
+Prior to Veritas and CDG, he was the National Director of the Deloitte & Touche Strategic Rewards Practice, and led the Western U.S./Asia-Pacific compensation consulting practice for KPMG.

 Rear Admiral Mark Heinrich, SC, USN (Ret.)